Motel Reimbursement for Homeless

 The INITIAL housing assistance payment is calculated by dividing the housing assistance amount by the number of weeks remaining in the month.

-Subsequent housing assistance reimbursement payments are issue for the verified amount (based on a valid receipt), not to exceed the maximum amount of aid.
+Subsequent housing assistance reimbursement payments are issued for the verified amount (based on a valid receipt), not to exceed the maximum amount of aid.

 Note: The $343 Maximum Grant and $150 Personal Needs values are as of 4/2016.

-The client is entitled to requests subsequent reimbursements as frequently as every week or at his/her convenience within the month.
+The client is entitled to request subsequent reimbursements as frequently as every week, or at their convenience within the month.

 [Refer to CB 23-38 for instructions and "Motel Reimbursement Examples" in the DEBS BP].